 GENRE: Romcom, Time traveling

 It’s over and done but Queen In Hyun’s Man now Abby’s man has left me insatiable.
-Your drive to bring your viewers to your spontaneous romance binge whilst holding the reign to an incessantly bewitching plot was quenchless and I thank kdramagod for that.
+The drive to bring the viewers to a spontaneous romance binge whilst holding the reign to an incessantly bewitching plot was quenchless and I thank kdramagod for that.

-“Queen In Hyun’s Man” disarmed me each and every episode with the deviant drama pulls and going maverick to what I was predicting so I had me grab my tarot card to check if my seer abilities need a refresher.
+“Queen In Hyun’s Man” disarmed me each and every episode with the deviant drama pulls and how it went maverick to what I was predicting to happen.
+I had to grab my tarot card to check if my seer abilities need a refresher.
 It deviated from the typical KDrama conflict norms of unresolved unfinished love issues, family problems, useless vengeance driven characters, personal exhausting battles and all those other tiring fillings they would insert to make the spectators just go with the flow.

 Given the time-voyaging premise of the story, I was amazed on how the production team worked on the smooth transitions.
 It was playing at past and present ends without losing the spontaneity and fluidity of the story.
 The writer whom I stalked from then on was a delightfully mischievous conceiver who got down to the nitty-gritty of the screenplay and pulling off the conflicts and its deliverance in a make-sense and you-got-me-there kind of vibe.
 It was a supernatural rom-com drama at its best, no questions asked, period.